father, daughter, beach

 • Unconsciousness

-• Apply an SPF of at least 15 to block ultraviolet (UV) rays from damaging your skin whenever you’re outdoors.
+• Apply an SPF of at least 15 to block ultraviolet (UV) rays from damaging your skin outdoors.

 • Plan your outdoor activities for early morning or evening when the temperature is cooler.